daverbuj/Tabout/README.md

-alertme() # plays a sound alert alertme(sound=False, token='SAMPLE-TOKEN', channel='SAMPLE-CHANNEL-ID') # sends a Slack message to the channel chosen alertme(token='SAMPLE-TOKEN', channel='SAMPLE-CHANNEL-ID', script = 'foobar.py') # plays a sound and sends a Slack message with notice of script used
+alertme() # plays a sound alert alertme(sound=False, token='SAMPLE-TOKEN', channel='SAMPLE-CHANNEL-ID') # sends a Slack message to the channel chosen alertme(token='SAMPLE-TOKEN', channel='SAMPLE-CHANNEL-ID', script='foobar.py') # plays a sound and sends a Slack message with notice of script used
 ```
 ### Finding your Slack token and channel ID:
 **Slack token:** Go to [Slack's legacy token page](https://api.slack.com/custom-integrations/legacy-tokens), and find the option to create a token to your Slack channel of choice.